 very high requirement = at least 50,000 cycles

-Fire rating determines if the fabric is for example fire repellent or fire retardant.
+Fire rating determines if the fabric is fire retardant.

 EN 1021-1 or SL2 = Assessment of the ignitability of upholstered furniture.
 Fire safety classification required by the fabrics in the home environment, so-called cigarette test.